colinhacks/zod/rfcs/v4-error-maps.md

 });
 ```

-> The `ctx` argument of the error map signature will be entirelyt deprecated (but still supported for backwards compatibility).
+> The `ctx` argument of the error map signature will be entirely deprecated (but still supported for backwards compatibility).

 # Issue 5: Bottom-up execution